 Use your thick coarse hair to your advantage by going for a long bang style.

 It may sound simple, but sometimes a straightened style is all you need.

 A side part is a great way to change up your look without getting a cut or new color.

 Adding layers to your pixie cut will add depth and dimension instantly.

-Soft, silky strands are indeed the Holy Grail no matter what our hair type, but even more so when you have naturally coarse hair as the latter tends to feel rougher and dryer than most.
-To keep coarse hair looking and feeling smoother, shinier and healthier, a consistent moisturizing routine that minimizes the use of heat-styling is necessary.
-Click on the nifty links below for more tips:
+To keep coarse hair looking and feeling smoother, shinier, and healthier, a consistent moisturizing routine that minimizes the use of heat-styling is necessary.
+For more tips and tricks for coarse hair, click on the nifty links below: